rh-ai-quickstart/ai-quickstart-contrib/CONTRIBUTING.md

 IMPORTANT: as mentioned in the
 [How to publish and promote your quickstart](#how-to-publish-and-promote-your-quickstart) section, select quickstarts will be featured on redhat.com.
 This curated set will be selected using this criteria to promote actionable use cases.
-Since they will be highly visable, we will highlight the most relevant examples that any one can try and tell a compelling story.
+Since they will be highly visible, we will highlight the most relevant examples that any one can try and tell a compelling story.

 ### Optional, but encouraged